 António is 80 years old and lives in a small house with his three-year-old granddaughter.
-"Now my sons are in South Africa.

-"As soon as I get paid, I save MZN 50 and I'm left with MZN 200 to survive
+He told us that, "Now my sons are in South Africa.
+They "As soon as I get paid, I take Mt 50 for my savings, and am left with Mt 200 to survive.

-They never come to visit.
+do not come.
 I only have one daughter.
 She ran away, and left her daughter with me".
 He says he worked in the fields every day, until he became sick.
 He now receives a cash transfer of Mt 250 per month from the government.
 António is a beneficiary of the Basic Social Subsidy Programme.
-"As soon as I get paid, I save MZN 50 and I'm left with MZN 200 to survive.
+"As soon as I get paid, I take Mt 50 for my savings, and am left with Mt 200 to survive.
 With my savings, I began gathering material and was able to build a room in my house, which I rent out.
-At the moment, someone rents the room for Mt 250.
-It is another income source to complement the
+At the moment, someone rents the room for Mt income source to complement the subsidy, which is small".

-Success Factors
+Success factors